Select Page

 Aluminum Cone Reflector LED Bollard Light Optics

-Maintaining a minimum of .5 footcandles between two of these type V optics bollard lights would require spacing of fourteen feet or less.
+Maintaining a minimum of .5 footcandles between two type V optics bollard lights would require 14′ or less spacing.

 Chart of 20’ x 20’ area illuminated by a 15w LED bollard light with an aluminum cone reflector